bcduggan/qvm-activate-connections/README.md

 _It's like qrexec-client-vm, but systemd-socket-activated._

-qrexec-connect is a systemd-native service for qrexec network connections.
+qrexec-connect is a systemd-native service for network connections.
 Enable a new qrexec connection with a single systemd socket unit file.
 Manage and monitor connection services on client qubes with `systemctl`.

 For example, to forward TCP connections to 127.0.0.1:1234 on a client qube to the same port on the @default service qube (as defined in Qubes policy),